pyauth/python-pkcs11/docs/applied.rst

     assert public.verify(data, signature)

 The parameters `r` and `s` are concatenated together as a single byte string.
-To convert to the ASN.1 encoding (e.g. as used by OpenSSL) use :func:`pkcs11.util.dsa.encode_dsa_signature`.
+To convert to the ASN.1 encoding (e.g. as used by X.509) use :func:`pkcs11.util.dsa.encode_dsa_signature`.

 ECDSA